microsoft/fluentui/packages/react-components/react-card/src/stories/CardPreview/CardPreviewDescription.md

-The CardHeader component, used inside of a Card, represents a Fluent UI compliant card header.
+The CardPreview component, used inside of a Card, allows the user to better visualize what the card's contents are.

 <!-- Don't allow prettier to collapse code block into single line -->
 <!-- prettier-ignore -->